-Part 1 | Part 2 | Examples
+Part 1 | Part 2 | Part 3 | Examples

 Prison Films - A Subgenre:

-Other highly dramatic films in the crime genre are actually a subgenre - the prison crime film.
-These are focused on the regimented setting for criminals - the prison and life behind bars.
-Prison films have portrayed the tremendous impact prison life has on prisoners as well as on wardens and guards.
-They are often populated by vindictive wardens, innocent men wrongly imprisoned, or stool-pigeons.
+Other highly dramatic films in the crime genre were actually a subgenre - the prison crime film.
+These were focused on the regimented setting for criminals - the prison and life behind bars.
+Prison films have portrayed the tremendous impact prison life had on prisoners as well as on wardens and guards.
+They were often populated by vindictive wardens, innocent men wrongly imprisoned, or stool-pigeons.
 Themes have also included methods of evasion, attempts to escape or prove innocence, social consciousness and concern about the prison system, and the death-row experience.
 One of the earliest prison films was the much-imitated, melodramatic The Big House (1930) with Wallace Beery as the prison's top con-man.

 RKO beat LeRoy's film to the theatres by a few months, with director Rowland Brown's Hell's Highway (1932), another pre-Code film that depicted the horrible treatment of prisoners (wearing uniforms with bullseyes on their backs) in a Southern locale, and opening with the self-strangulation suicide of prisoner Joe Carter (John Arledge) in a sweatbox.
-The film's hero Frank "Duke" Ellis (Richard Dix) later becomes involved in a prison riot that led to his death in the film's original ending.
+The film's hero Frank "Duke" Ellis (Richard Dix) later became involved in a prison riot that led to his death in the film's original ending.

 In Each Dawn I Die (1938), Cagney starred as a reporter who was framed for murder by gangsters and sent to prison, where he was befriended by inmate gang boss (George Raft).
 Jules Dassin's Brute Force (1947) starred Burt Lancaster (in his third film) as an inmate in Westgate Penintentiary under the harsh rule of a sadistic warden - still, he planned an escape to be with his critically-ill girlfriend (Ann Blyth).